Fife Folklore Collections Guide

 Folk Collection 71 – National Old–time Fiddle Contest and Festival Oral History Project.
 This project, directed by Gary Eller and conducted by the Idaho Songs Project with Utah State University folklife interns, collects oral histories from contestants, musicians, staff, and locals connected to the festival during the 1950s to 1970s.
 Established in 1963 and rooted in the 1910s, the festival has grown to become a major event in Weiser, Idaho, attracting 5,000 to 10,000 attendees and featuring a vibrant campground jam scene.
 The project aims to preserve diverse perspectives for current and future fiddle contest personnel and folklife researchers.

 Folk Collection 72 – Informing the National Narrative: Stories of Utah's Opioid Crisis Oral History Collection, a partnership between USU Special Collections, Utah State Extension, and the Department of Kinesiology & Health Science.
-Other products include a robust digital collection.

 Folk Collection 73 – Iiwalaawiiloxhbakaa (How We Lived): The Grant Bulltail Apsá (Crow people) Stories Collection.
-This culturally significant collection was created in a partnership with Mr. Grant Bulltail; the Native Memory Project: Oral History and Storytelling Project; Utah State University's English Department (Folklore Program) and USU Libraries' Special Collections and Archives; Little Big Horn College; and Jackson Hole Historical Society and Museum; and Everyman Productions.
+This culturally significant collection was created in a partnership with Mr. Grant Bulltail; the Native Memory Project: Oral History and Storytelling Project; Utah State University's English Department (Folklore Program) and USU Libraries' Special Collections and Archives; Little Big Horn College; Jackson Hole Historical Society and Museum; and Everyman Productions.
 The collection has approval and support from the Crow Nation.

 Folk Collection 75 – Beaver Mountain Oral History Project.
 This collection houses materials from the Beaver Mountain Oral History Project, which includes oral history interviews and photographs from Beaver Mountain volunteer ski patrol members, employees, owners, and guests.
 Also included are photographs of buildings such as the lodge, lifts, the ski patrol building, various outbuildings, and other locations related to Beaver Mountain.
 We are grateful to the Seeholzer family, particularly Travis Seeholzer, for granting permission to conduct this research.

 Folk Collection 77 – Jan Brunvand Book Collection.
 This collection consists of approximately 300 books collected by noted folklorist Jan Brunvand, focusing on American urban legends and folklore from 1910 to 2023.
-Brunvand is renowned for his significant contributions to the study of contemporary legends, with works such as The Vanishing Hitchhiker highlighting the cultural relevance of these narratives.
-This collection serves as a valuable resource for researchers and enthusiasts interested in the dynamics of folklore in modern society.

 Folk Collection 78 – The Adventures of the Heavenly Mother in the Landscape of the Church of Jesus Christ of Latter-Day Saints: 2010-2024.
 This ongoing oral history project, initiated by Bethany Brady Spalding and McArthur Krishna, explores the theological and cultural significance of the Doctrine of the Heavenly Mother within the LDS Church.
 Through mutual interviews and discussions, the project amplifies voices and narratives that celebrate women's spiritual agency and contributions within the faith community.
 The project began with interviews conducted at Utah State University and continues to gather insights and experiences related to this vital aspect of Latter-day Saint theology.